OllieJones/sqlite-object-cache/readme.txt

 = How much faster will this make my site? =

 Exactly predicting each site's speedup is not possible.
-Still, benchmarking results are promising.
+Still, benchmarking results comparing it to other object caching schemes are promising.
 Please see [this](https://www.plumislandmedia.net/wordpress-plugins/sqlite-object-cache/benchmarks/).
 If you run a benchmark, please let the author know by leaving a comment on that page or using the [support forum](https://wordpress.org/support/plugin/sqlite-object-cache/).

 = What Cached Data Size should I use for my site? =